Matze99/simulations-youtube/housing-rent-simulation/README.md

 4. **Actual Fair Price + Landlord Score**: Renters see the exact fair price combined with landlord quality score

-## Assignment Process
+## Simulation Process

 In each simulation:

-1. Renters rank properties they can afford based on available information
+1. Renters rank properties they can afford based on available information and bid on them
-2. Properties with the most bids are evaluated first
+2. For each property calculate the average rank

-3. The most stable, highest income earner is assigned to each property
+3. Each renter is ranked for every property they bid on
-4. The maximum possible price is recorded for each assignment
+4. assign renters and properties to minimize the proerty and renter ranks

 ## Installation